recolic/microsoft-intune-archlinux/README.md

 ## Install Level-1

-1. Install `libsdbus-c++0 msalsdk-dbusclient msft-identity-broker` packages in this repo.
+1. Install `libsdbus-c++0 msalsdk-dbusclient microsoft-identity-broker` packages in this repo.
 Note that they depends on `jre11-openjdk`.
 2. Install `microsoft-edge-stable-bin` from AUR.
 3. `[Temporary Fix]` Downgrade `tpm2-tss` to `3.2.0-1`, and add it to `IgnorePkg` in `/etc/pacman.conf`.